-- B41.
+- B45.
 Prior to the commencement of operation, the Applicant must prepare an Operational Soil and Water Management Plan (OSWMP) to the satisfaction of the Planning Secretary.
-The OSWMP must form part of the OEMP required by Condition C5 and must: - (a) be prepared by a suitably qualified and experienced person(s) whose appointment has been endorsed by the Planning Secretary; - (b) be prepared in consultation with the EPA; - (c) detail water use, metering, disposal, and management on-site; - (d) detail the number and location of piezometers on-site; - (e) detail the water licence requirements for the development; - (f) detail the management of wastewater streams on-site; - (g) include: - (i) a Groundwater Monitoring and Management Program required by Condition B45; - (ii) a water quality monitoring strategy that is capable of evaluating the performance of the operation and determining compliance with key performance indicators; - (iii) a TARP with contingency measures to be implemented if water quality criteria are not reached or other unpredicted impacts occur and to ensure corrective actions are implemented; and - (iv) a maintenance and inspection schedule of the water management system including inspection of the downstream lands for erosion following each overflow event.
+The OSWMP must form part of the OEMP required by Condition C5 and must: - (a) be prepared by a suitably qualified and experienced person(s) whose appointment has been endorsed by the Planning Secretary; - (b) be prepared in consultation with the EPA; - (c) detail water use, metering, disposal, and management on-site; - (d) detail the number and location of piezometers on-site; - (e) detail the water licence requirements for the development; - (f) detail the management of wastewater streams on-site; - (g) detail the measures to be implemented to prevent the introduction of exotic flora propagules during water release: - (h) include: - (i) a Groundwater Monitoring and Management Program required by Condition B49; - (ii) a water quality monitoring strategy that is capable of evaluating the performance of the operation and determining compliance with key performance indicators; - (iii) a TARP with contingency measures to be implemented if water quality criteria are not reached or other unpredicted impacts occur and to ensure corrective actions are implemented; and - (iv) a maintenance and inspection schedule of the water management system including inspection of the downstream lands for erosion following each overflow event.

-- (a) not commence operation until the OSWMP required by Condition B41 is approved by the Planning Secretary; and - (b) implement the most recent version of the OSWMP approved by the Planning Secretary for the duration of the development.
+- (a) not commence operation until the OSWMP required by Condition B45 is approved by the Planning Secretary; and - (b) implement the most recent version of the OSWMP approved by the Planning Secretary for the duration of the development.